daranzolin/OLDdaranzolin.github.io/_posts/2017-03-05-oreilley_authors.markdown

 }

 {% endhighlight %}

-Sometime ago, O'Reilley changed the CSS biography selector from "#Biography p" to ".authorbio".
-When exactly that occurred is unknown, but I had to account for the presence of both selectors.

 With our scraping function in hand, we just iterate through a vector of author ids.
 Author ids are assigned chronologically, 7290 being the most recent.
 Here I figured the last 290 authors would be a decent sample size: